Quantum Compression of Tensor Network States: Exponentially compressible families of tensor network states

 \subsection{Site-independent MPS}

 Another important family of MPSs is the family of site-independent MPSs \cite{perez2006matrix}.
-Suppose that we know nothing about an MPS except that it is site-independent (\ref{eq:mps_LR}), it has bond dimension $d_{\rm c}$, and physical dimension $d_{\rm p}$.
+Suppose that we know nothing about an MPS except that it is site-independent (\ref{eq:mps_LR}), has a constant bond dimension $d_{\rm c}$, and has a constant physical dimension $d_{\rm p}$.
+A constant bond dimension can be observed in some systems where the interactions are local, such as the one-dimensional Ising model \cite{ising1925beitrag} and the AKLT model \cite{affleck2004rigorous}.
 A generic state of this form can be expressed as

 Note that the entries of the tensor $A$ are free parameters, like the entries of the vectors $\ket{L}$ and $\ket{R}$.
 We now provide an alternative tensor network representation of the state $|\Psi_{A,L,R}\>$.
 To this purpose, we can convert the tensor $A$ into a vector of dimension $d_{\rm c}^2d_{\rm p}$, denoted by $\ket{A} \in \spc{H}_{d_{\rm c}^2d_{\rm p}}$.
 The vectorisation is implemented by inserting copies of the unnormalised maximally entangled state $\kket{I} := \sum_{i=1}^{d_{\rm c}} \ket{i}\ket{i}$, as in the following picture: